 "You know the best thing about heroes, Jaime?
 They all die young and leave more women for the rest of us."

 Son of Stafford Lannister, he is much more competent than his father.
 He took command of the his father's remaining forces and later laid siege to Riverrun.
 After Tywin Lannister's death, he is named Warden of the West

 - Arranged Marriage: To one of Walder Frey's daughters.
-He is rather annoyed, since Tywin set it up without ever telling or consulting Daven.
+He is rather annoyed, since Tywin set it up without even consulting him.

-- Badass Beard: Has a huge beard that makes him look like a lion, which he swore not to shave until he avenged his fathers death, but that was denied to him after Robb Stark executed Rickard Karstark for treason.
-He decided he liked it and decided to keep it.
+- Badass Beard: Has a huge beard that makes him look like a lion, which he swore not to shave until he avenged his father's death, but that was denied to him after Robb Stark executed Rickard Karstark for treason.
+He decided he liked it and kept it.